 Hydro One is committed to delivering value to its customers by becoming easier to do business with, being available when customers need assistance and always staying connected.
 This includes specific, measurable commitments that encompass all areas of service.
-Residential and small business customer satisfaction scores in 2020 were the highest in ten years at 87%, transmission customer satisfaction saw a slight decrease from 2019 results from 87% to 83%, and commercial and industrial satisfaction has gone up from 79% in 2019 to 86%.
-Overall these results reflect our company-wide dedication to improving customer service.
+Residential and small business customer satisfaction scores in 2021 were the highest in ten years at 89%, transmission customer satisfaction saw an increase from 2020 results from 83% to 92%, and commercial and industrial satisfaction has seen a decrease from 86% in 2020 to 80%.
+Overall, these results reflect our company-wide dedication to customer service.

 Hydro One is on a multi-year journey to transform the customer experience by creating digital channels that introduce or enhance new services in order to meet customers' expectations while reducing operational costs and increasing customer satisfaction.
+In 2021, Hydro One began to offer customers the option to report power outages by text.